Skip to content

 Birria tacos come from birria consomé, a zesty shredded meat stew in Jalisco, Mexico.
 The meat is then cooked inside corn tortillas dipped in the stew liquid, seared in a hot pan with shredded Oaxaca cheese, and often garnished with diced yellow or white onions and chopped cilantro.

-These flavorful tacos will have slight nuances in flavor depending on which Mexican restaurant or street cart you get them from, but rest assured—they are all delicious.
-This traditional breakfast or lunch taco is classically made with goat, but nowadays, it is most often made with beef or lamb meat.
-I used a combination of beef and lamb in my birra taco recipe.
+These flavorful tacos may have slight variations in taste depending on the Mexican restaurant or street cart you get them from, but one thing is certain, they’re always delicious.
+Traditionally made with goat, birria tacos are now more commonly prepared with beef or lamb, and I prefer using a mix of both for my recipe.

 Barbacoa is a cooking method, and birria is the final product of that cooking method.
 Classically, barbacoa is the process where meat is marinated or not and cooked wrapped in banana leaves in a dug hole that has a fire in it.
 The meat would cook for several hours or until very tender.